querqy/querqy-docs/docs/source/querqy/rewriters/replace.rst

     </div>

+The replace rules must be specified in a property ``rules`` (Elasticsearch, Querqy 5 for Solr).
+Remember to JSON-escape the value of this property.

-For Solr, a file in the ZooKeeper containing the rules must be specified; for Elasticsearch, the rules are simply put into a string value for the property ``rules``.
-The property ``ignoreCase`` defines whether the rewriter differs between upper- and lowercase when matching query terms to rule inputs (default is ``true``).
+In Querqy 4 for Solr, ``rules`` references a file in  ZooKeeper that contains the rules.
+The property`` ignoreCase`` defines whether the rewriter differentiates between upper- and lowercase when matching query terms to rule inputs (default is ``true``).
 The property ``inputDelimiter`` enables to configure different input definitions for the same output, separated by the configured delimiter (default is tab).